 At the back of that room, there is a velvet roped-off area for those with more than a million printed bylines each in Manitoba, Saskatchewan, Alberta, and British Columbia.

-2021 - Five-year managing editor of the Dawson Creek Mirror, Northern Horizon, and Pipeline News North.
+Since 2016 as the Managing Editor of the Dawson Creek Mirror, Northern Horizon and Pipeline News North:

 2020 - Co-producer, co-star with daughter Blake in Huey Lewis and the News video “I am There for You”

 2019 - British Columbia’s only News Media Canada Quill Award recipient for 20 plus years in journalism.

 2016 - 25 plus provincial + national awards for Canadian news reporting, photography, layout, design, and editing.

 2005 - The City of Brooks’ Alberta Centennial Citizen of the Year. (at 28 years old)